softwareQinc/qpp/README.md

 ### [Windows](http://windows.microsoft.com/) via [Visual Studio](https://www.visualstudio.com)

+- Quantum++ contains a full Visual Studio 2017 solution under the folder `./VisualStudio`.
+The solution expects [Eigen 3](http://eigen.tuxfamily.org) to be installed under `C:\eigen`.
+Use this solution at first to get you started.

 -  [Visual Studio](https://www.visualstudio.com) versions preceeding
 version 2015 do not have full C++11 support.
 If you decide to use [Visual Studio](https://www.visualstudio.com) make sure you install version